 Good filter life of up to 4 months

-Highly effective contaminant removal
+Highly effective contaminant reduction

 If you’re looking for faster access to clean drinking water, the